IremGA/LeadAPI/README.md

 # efd.task.lead

-In "Low Level Design for Lead API.pdf" you can find entity model diagram, class diagram and technology stack.
+In "Low Level Design for Lead API.pdf" you can find entity model diagram, class diagram and api technology stack.

 Postman Collection is added in the project with file name : EFD_LEAD.postman_collection.json